Sex and spinal cord injuries

 What can you tell me, a caregiver, about male quadriplegics and sexual intercourse?
 I take care of a young gunshot victim who is dealing with his sexuality.
 I would like to better understand what he is dealing with.

-Thank you, A Concerned Caregiver
+A Concerned Caregiver

 Dear A Concerned Caregiver,